robOcity/better_streets/README.md

     # only showing top 5 rows
     ```

-4. Have atleast data quality checks.
+4. Have at least data quality checks.

     Three data quality checks are in [`etl.py`](./etl.py) that assert every dataframe 1 or more rows.